HL7/smart-app-launch/input/pages/brands.md

     // more than one portal is associated with this brand.
     "url" : "http://hl7.org/fhir/StructureDefinition/organization-portal",
     "extension" : [{
-      // (0..1) Name of the portal as shown to patients "url" : "portalName",
+      // (0..1) Name of the portal as shown to users "url" : "portalName",
       "valueString" : "GoodHealthCentral"
     },
     {
       // (0..1) Describes the portal and its intended audience.
 May be used to help
-      // patients select the right portal if multiple options are available.
+      // users select the right portal if multiple options are available.
       "url" : "portalDescription",
       "valueMarkdown" : "GoodHealthCentral is available for our primary care patients."
     },